 On April 4, 1968, Dr. King was assassinated in Memphis, Tennessee.
 Now, on the third Monday of January each year—around the time of his January 15 birthday—we mark his contribution to the United States by celebrating his life with a federal holiday.

 Dr. King's powerful message of equality and human potential will always be relevant and worthy of discussion.
 If you’re looking for ways to help your kids connect with Dr. King’s legacy and teachings, why not let his words start the dialogue?

 We’ve gathered three Martin Luther King discussion questions and activities inspired by his most famous quotes.

 “Life’s most persistent and urgent question is, ‘What are you doing for others?’”

 To honor Dr. King's impact on not just his own community but also our wider national community, find an organization and/or cause that your students feel passionate about and encourage them to volunteer.
 Visit VolunteerMatch.Org to check out opportunities that fit their interests and availability.
 Then, have them take time to reflect on the experience and think about ways to continue helping others.

 “We must develop and maintain the capacity to forgive.
 He who is devoid of the power to forgive is devoid of the power to love.
 There is some good in the worst of us and some evil in the best of us.
 When we discover this, we are less prone to hate our enemies.”

-It is important to set aside time to talk with your children about concepts that may seem complicated, like forgiveness.
-Read your kids the above quote and use the following questions to start conversations around forgiveness.
+It is important to set aside time to talk with your students about concepts that may seem complicated, like forgiveness.
+Read to your students the above quote and use the following questions to start conversations around forgiveness.
 Share some of your own experiences as well—your children will appreciate the chance to connect your stories to their own.

 - Why do you think Martin Luther King Jr. thought it was important to forgive?